This article explains the first steps necessary to use MyBackup. You will also learn which backups you can create with MyBackup.

 To back up computers running Microsoft Windows and macOS, you need to install the Acronis Cyber Protection Agent on these devices.
-If you want to back up iPhones, iPads, or Android smartphones or tablets, you need to install the Acronis Cyber Backup mobile app on these devices.
+If you want to back up iPhones, iPads, or Android smartphones or tablets, you need to install the Acronis Cyber Protect mobile app on these devices.

 To download and install the Cyber Protection Agent, follow these steps: